CS5001-khoury/hw01/instructions/README.md

 > **PRO TIP**
 > Run the program frequently as you are building the card.
 It will be *much* easier to get it correct.
-> Even when writing the solution, we ran the code every time we created a new line.
+> Even when writing the solution, we ran the code **every time we created a new line**.

 ### Task 2:  Get Creative!

-👉🏽 **Task**, use the following template file [my_art.py](my_art.py).
+👉🏽 **Task**, use the following template file [my_art.py](../my_art.py).
 Using `print` statements, create some ASCII art!
 You may want to look at [some examples](https://www.asciiart.eu/).
 Please note, for part of your turn in, you will be sharing this art with other students!

 **IMPORTANT**
 After finishing your hobby card, and ASCII art, go ahead and post the *output* (not the code) to MS Teams.
 You should only do this after you have earned 3/4 points using the assignment auto-grader!
 To help with formatting, you can (and should) use the </> icon in teams to post the output.
 Click the A with the pen, and the dots if you don't see it right away.